Structure-preserving discretizations of two-phase Navier-Stokes flow using fitted and unfitted approaches: Introduction

-The front-tracking methods can be further divided into the geometrically unfitted and fitted mesh approaches, distinguishing between two possible relationships between the approximation of the moving interface and the discretization method used for the fluid flow equations in the bulk.
+Typically numerical methods for two-phase flow are such that the choice of how to approximate the moving interface is completely independent from the choice of how to discretize the flow in the bulk.
+But for front-tracking methods a design choice has to be made.
+In fact, the latter methods can be divided into fitted and unfitted, distinguishing between two possible relationships between the approximation of the moving interface and the bulk mesh.
 In the unfitted approach, the bulk mesh and the interface mesh are totally independent, thus allowing the interface to cut through the elements of the bulk mesh.
 One of the prominent examples for unfitted approximations is the immersed boundary methods \cite{Peskin2002,Leveque97,Li2013three}.
 In the finite element framework, usually an enrichment of the elements that are cut by the interface is necessary in order to accurately capture jumps of physical quantities across the interface, see XFEM \cite{Gross07extended,Ausas2012new,BGN2013eliminating,BGN15stable} and cutFEM \cite{Frachon2019cut,Claus2019cutfem}.
 In the fitted mesh approach, the discrete interface is made up of faces of elements from the bulk mesh, and thus the bulk mesh needs to deform appropriately in time in order to match the evolving interface.
 Employing Eulerian schemes on this moving bulk mesh implies that the obtained solutions need to be frequently interpolated on the new mesh.
 In purely Lagrangian schemes, on the other hand, the bulk mesh needs to deform according to the fluid velocity, and this often leads to large distortions of the mesh.
 A possible way to overcome these drawbacks is the so-called arbitrary Lagrangian--Eulerian (ALE) approach, e.g., \cite{Hughes81,Ganesan06,Gerbeau2006,Agnese20,Duan2022energy,Anjos20143d}, where the equations are formulated in a moving frame of reference, and the corresponding reference velocity is independent from the fluid velocity, and in this sense it is ``arbitrary''.